 The effect of this technique transformed ordinary crayon into a lustrous surface.

-Jim is developmentally disabled and autistic and no longer able to make art.
+Jim was developmentally disabled and autistic.
 Most of his buildings came from his imagination, yet reflect the common structures of small towns in the midwest.

 A one-person show of Jim Work's largescale highway drawings were exhibited at Intuit in Chicago, the summer of 2001.